Karate Classes In Millwall

 Our Karate classes in Millwall are prepared for a variety of people, usually one of these three: Those who want to practice a new martial art form or sport activity which hopefully keeps them in good shape People who are serious about learning Karate & Individuals who would like to develop the capability to protect themselves and increase their self-confidence in day to day life We can assist men, women and children of every age group regardless of their experience or physical ability.

 Karate practice (Millwall ) – Our Karate Classes in Millwall

 Karate practice is usually divided into three main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring you a complete Karate tuition experience in Millwall .
+We bring these 3 activities together to bring a complete Karate tuition experience in Millwall .

 (info courtesy of: Karate Class in Millwall )